Mac Tutorials

 Step 3.
 12 hr Power > Quit the most energy-exhausting apps

-How to use Activity Monitor to limit internet use
+6. Use Activity Monitor to limit internet use

-You can easily use Activity Monitor to check what’s being downloaded and uploaded by your Mac:
+To check what’s being downloaded and uploaded by your Mac:

-3. Do the same with the Rcvd Bytes column
+3. Do the same with the Rcvd Bytes column.

 Another way to use Activity Monitor for Mac’s optimized performance is to limit internet use with its help.
 In the opened app, go to the Network tab